riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 excluded these.
 As of April 2017 I am not aware of any central location for this information (other than this page).

+# Prize money

+[Distill Prize](http://distill.pub/prize/) is financially supported by Open Phil:

+> The Distill Prize has a $125,000 USD initial endowment, funded by Chris Olah,
+> Greg Brockman, Jeff Dean, DeepMind, and the Open Philanthropy Project.
+> Logistics for the prize are handled by the Open Philanthropy Project.

+# Consultants

 Carl Shulman has stated that he does ["significant consulting for Open Phil"](http://effective-altruism.com/ea/15g/small_donors_can_plan_to_make_better_bets_than/).